P. V. Guharaj

 Dr. P.V.
 Guharaj (1925 - June 12, 2016) was one of the first police surgeons in Kerala.
 He was director and professor of forensic medicine at Kozhikode Medical College.
 He has authored a book titled Forensic Medicine which is an authentic reference text in India.

 Professional life

-He has a Diploma in Medical Jurisprudence from London as well as MRCP from Edinburg and Glasgow.
+He has a Diploma in Medical Jurisprudence from London as well as MRCP from Edinburgh and Glasgow.

 Because of the statement he made in the Rajan Murder Case that police torture was the cause of death, Kerala policemen allegedly attacked his house.
 He appeared before the Kerala High Court and Coimbatore court to give evidence in this case.